 Leptin resistance doesn’t happen overnight.
 It’s usually the result of years of lifestyle factors and metabolic stress, including:

-• Chronic overeating, especially processed foods: High sugar and fat diets raise leptin levels, which can “numb” your brain’s response.
+- Chronic overeating, especially of processed foods: Diets high in sugar and fat increase leptin levels.
+This can dull your brain’s response.

 Research highlight:

-A study in the journal Cell Metabolism found that sleep-deprived people had 15% lower leptin levels and much higher hunger!
+A study in the journal Cell Metabolism found that people who lack sleep have 15% lower leptin levels.
+They also feel much hungrier!

 5. Symptoms & How to Tell If You’re Leptin Resistant